jaredly/jnew/test/posts/type-inference-that-sticks.md

 See how it's a conversation?

-This functionality is intimitely connected to the fact that jerd is a **projectional** language, that is to say there is no provision for editing source code as "flat text".
+This functionality is intimitely connected to the fact that jerd is a **projectional** language, and that there is no provision for editing source code as "flat text".
 Because of this, the compiler can rely on having much more information persisted in the source tree, which would otherwise be provibitively verbose if it had to be printed & parsed as syntax.
 Similarly, interactions with the compiler are no longer text-first with optional enhancement by a separate IDE; the compilation process is interactive from the ground up, such that ambiguity doesn't have to be an error -- it can just be a dropdown.